 Here, you can modify the size of the page.
-Typed values in Width and Height fields are in document units.
+Typed values in the Width and Height fields are in document units.
 Also, you can use page size presets drop-down which gives you predefined commonly used document sizes such as Social media graphics, Device screen sizes, and Standard print sizes.

 Note: If your page size uses real-world units for printing (inches, millimeters, or centimeters), you can use decimal values (for example, 7.5) as number values.
-(You can do the same for online output using pixels as the unit, but it is not very useful as output will only be displayed on a screen as full pixels, not partial pixels.)
+(You can do the same for online output using pixels as the unit, but it is not very useful as the output will only be displayed on a screen as full pixels, not partial pixels.)

 If you want to re-use a project for both online display (pixels) or print, you can change the unit used, which will automatically change the values in the size fields above.